harismuneer/harismuneer/README.md

 ## 🤝 Consulting / Coaching
 Stuck with some problem?
 Need help in solution development, guidance, or capability building?
 I am a Full Stack Engineer turned Project Manager with years of technical and leadership experience in a diverse range of technologies.
-Let me know what your problem is at <b>haris.muneer5@gmail.com</b> and we can schedule a consultation session to help you get through it.
+Let me know what your problem you are facing at <b>haris.muneer5@gmail.com</b> and we can schedule a consultation meeting to help you get through it.

 ## 👨‍💻 Technical Skills & Expertise